f5devcentral/nginx-one-lab/docs/README.md

 ### Updating and publishing configuration

 Now that we have two instances in a Config Sync Group.
 Lets now try to publish a new configuration to all instances.
-Lets try to create a redirect
+Lets try to create a new URL that returns a plain text.

-We will now make an update to the configuration defined in the config sync group then publish the change
+We will be making an update to the configuration defined in the config sync group then publish the change

 1. On your Config Sync Group, go to the "Configuration" tab.